 After you’ve answered all the questions, you will pay the $100 nonrefundable fee and submit the application.
 Your information will then be passed to the Department of Homeland Security, who will review it and perform the background checks necessary to confirm you as a low-risk traveler.
 If there are no concerns, your application will be conditionally approved and you will be eligible to schedule an interview.

 I applied on January 15, 2018, and by January 19 I had received an email informing me that my status had been updated.
 While my turnaround time was short, please be aware that your wait can vary based on the number of applications in process, the result of your background checks and clearances, and any number of other factors.
-As of the April 2020 update to this article, the COVID-19 crisis has caused the closure of all enrollment centers.
-When they reopen, you can expect lengthy delays in processing time and interview availability.

 The Global Entry Interview